 Light clay straw is made by coating loose straw fibers with a light coating of clay slip and then packing the coated straw tightly between formwork.
 The clay dries and binds the straw like hairspray, creating a solid, insulating wall, rated at a maximum of R-1.5 per inch.
 The walls can be plastered on both sides.

 Wattle & Daub

 Cordwood construction uses short, debarked pieces of wood plus a mortar to build a monolithic masonry wall system.
 The wood is stacked, like firewood, so that the cut ends become the face of the wall.
 Each piece of lumber is cut to a uniform length (usually around 16" to 24"), which then determines the thickness of the constructed wall.
 The mortar used between the wood can be lime-based or clay-based cob.
 Cordwood walls perform with a combination of insulating and thermal mass properties.
-The R-value averages R-1.25 per inch thickness.
+The R-value averages R-1 to R-1.25 per inch thickness.

 Cordwood can be appropriate for exterior walls and loadbearing walls.
 This method of construction should only be used where wood is in abundance, especially where log-ends or salvage wood are available for repurposing.

 great choice for insulating stud walls or creating acoustic barriers

 great choice where thinner, non-loadbearing walls are needed